 Most locals residing along the trekking route belong to the Gurung and Magar ethnic communities.
 You can experience their unique culture and traditions, influenced by Tibetan Buddhism.
 Similarly, considered moderately challenging, this trek is suitable for beginners.
 To enhance your overall experience, we recommend trekking during the spring and autumn seasons.
 The trek to Annapurna Base Camp is ideal if you’re seeking a short-duration experience that combines natural beauty with cultural immersion in one journey.

-If you are planning for your trip to Annapurna Base Camp, our 7-day ABC package can be perfect for you.
+If you are planning a trip to Annapurna Base Camp in 2026, our 7-day ABC package can be perfect for you.
 You can also extend the trek to Ghorepani Poon Hill for a magical sunrise view or Jhinu’s hot spring to rejuvenate your body.
 We will ensure that you receive the best service from our team to make your trekking journey safe and memorable.

 Can Beginners Trek to Annapurna Base Camp?

 Yes, a beginner can do the Annapurna Base Camp Trek with proper preparation and planning.
-As you will be walking for 6 to 7 hours in uphill and downhill sections, it is very important for you to have a good physical fitness level.
+As you will be walking for 6 to 7 hours across uphill and downhill sections, it is very important that you have good physical fitness.
 If you are a beginner, you can focus on increasing your physical fitness through some cardiovascular exercise and strength training.
 Being mentally ready for the journey is also equally important as being physically fit.

 Furthermore, as a beginner, you should pace yourself, stay hydrated, and take acclimatization days seriously to prevent high-altitude sickness.
 Additionally, to enhance your safety as a beginner, we recommend hiring a trek leader/ guide, as well as a porter.
 With determination and proper preparation, Annapurna Base Camp Trek can be a rewarding first trekking experience.
 Also, the overall combination of well-marked trails, friendly people, and welcoming teahouses makes the Annapurna Base Camp trekking a beginner-friendly experience.